 Hyperhidrosis occurs when there is an overstimulation of receptors in the sweat glands – specifically, the eccrine glands.
 Its exact causes are unknown, but it is thought to be impacted in part by genetics and secondary causes such as obesity, medications, or other underlying medical conditions.

-The condition can be generalised (excessive sweating occurs all over the body), or focal (excessive sweating affects certain areas, such as the hands, underarms, face, or feet).
-Although people with the condition may sweat at unexpected times, such as in cool weather while at rest, attacks of sweating may have certain triggers.
-These triggers may depend on the person and their individual condition, but commonly, episodes of sweating may be triggered by:
+The condition can be generalised (excessive sweating occurs all over the body) or focal (excessive sweating affects certain areas, such as the hands, underarms, face, or feet).
+Although patients with the condition may sweat at unexpected times, such as in cool weather while at rest, attacks of sweating may have certain triggers.
+These triggers may depend on the patient and their individual condition, but commonly, episodes of sweating may be triggered by:

 • Hot weather